In the US: Tuesdays, 10/9c, USA

 Our quasi-hero-prophet is firebrand faux preacher Killian Scott (the Jack Taylor movies, Ripper Street, Strike) who’s going around the mid-west stirring up trouble.
 It’s the Depression, farmers are having a hard time of it and the banks are squeezing them, so Scott’s trying to start a genuine proletariat uprising against capitalism.
 Together with wife Sarah Jones (Alcatraz, Vegas, The Path), he’s publishing pamphlets encouraging a violent revolution.
 Or is he?
 Because Scott lacks a basic understanding of market economics whereas Jones is smart and very good at typing…

 Needless to say, capitalists don’t like the idea of a Soviet United States, whoever’s idea it is.
 First among the defenders of the free market faith is professional strike-breaker Logan Marshall-Green (Traveler, Dark Blue), who’s brought his Quarry moustache along for the ride.
 He’s a somewhat lethal, murderous individual who’s willing to do what it takes to stop the revolution before it starts, whether it’s framing someone for a murder he himself committed or getting the only literate prostitute in town (Chasten Harmon) to stab him.
-However, he has something of a conflict of interests when it comes to Scott (spoiler: Scott is his little brother) so can’t quite bring himself to go all the way with him.
+However, he has something of a conflict of interests when it comes to Scott (spoiler: (spoiler alert) Scott is his little brother) so can’t quite bring himself to go all the way with him.

 But also new in town is fellow strikebreaker Melinda Page Hamilton (Devious Maids, Mad Men) who’s handy with a rifle and quite happy to stir up trouble between the farmers and the police if it means the end to the agrarian rebellion.
 She’s also a nifty singer and a bit miffed that her husband’s dead thanks to Scott.